Realizing Human Potential in the Age of Technology

 It was a joy to watch our students learn and grow through this program, in the ways that they prepared for the challenge of competing against other teams in Victoria.

 Providing excellent barrier-free opportunities for all children, regardless of their socio-economic background, enriches our community and, ultimately, the future of our planet.
 This is what we want for our students at Willowstone Academy: to equip our students with relevant technological skills for a digital world as they realize their human potential.

 In fact, the Core Competencies central to BC’s redesigned curriculum, along with the 4 C’s widely accepted in education as the skills of a 21st century learner, paint the full picture of what it means to realize human potential in the age of technology.

 Access to technology equips our students to be self-directed and personalize their learning.
 In our rapidly changing world, with a future beyond what we can even imagine, the importance of design thinking and digital competencies is integral to unfold every child’s growth and potential.

-Our goal is to grow our FIRST LEGO League next year by expanding to include more teams, including a Junior club for ages 6 – 10.
+Our goal is to grow our FIRST LEGO League next year by expanding to include expansion for all students who are interested in participating.
 We also need to increase our supply of robotics products, like Bee-Bots and LEGO Mindstorms in order to set students of all ages up for success in life and learning.

 We look forward to engaging our school families and larger community at our upcoming Galaxy Fundraiser on Saturday, May the 4th, at The Innovation Centre.
 Our goal is to raise funds for technological advancement (which includes opportunities like FIRST LEGO League and coding programming for all ages) and personalized learning at Willowstone Academy.
-Tickets will be available at Eventbrite.ca beginning Monday, April 1st.
+Tickets are on sale now at Eventbrite.
 Everyone is welcome!